1MAGNOVA/airbnb-clone-project/README.md

 PostgreSQL- is used as a database to store details of users of the application, GraphQL - is a query language that gives API clients their exact query return, it fetches data from multiple sources

+**Database Design**
+Users- a user can have more than one property, Properties- are listed for bookings, and users are shown available properties depending on their specific wants and location , Bookings- bookings consist of properties in different locations and specifications based on user's wants, Reviews - users can express their experiences on certain bookings and properties, Payments - Users can make payments on listings/ properties